Ltochon/k-anon_tool/README.md

 ## Description of the project

-The algorithm called *Datafly* is an algorithm for providing anonymity in medical data [[1](https://en.wikipedia.org/wiki/Datafly_algorithm)] and is computationally efficient (and practicaly implementable) [[2](http://www.mathcs.emory.edu/~lxiong/cs573_s12/share/slides/03anonymity_generalization.pdf)].
-This algorithm is based on a greedy approach and global generalization with tuples suppression [[3](http://www.tdp.cat/issues11/tdp.a100a12.pdf)] [[4](https://kanonymity.github.io/ola.pdf)].
+*TO DO : Presentation of algorithm*

 The goal will be to use this algorithm to provide k-anonymity of a dataset by incorporating weights on the attributes to evaluate the importance of each one of them.
 Indeed, the main purpose of this project is to allow the user to choose which one of the different attributes must be generalized first and on the opposite side, which one must not be generalized.

 This anonymization algorithm will be deployed on a web application written in Python through the framework *Flask*.